Brightvie Co., Ltd.

 Takahashi: It’s true that the Lab specializes in finding the right products for the right applications.
 If we’ve got a need or a problem, we research globally for a way to solve it, and then subject whatever we pick to our own tests and evaluations.
 I think that’s a key role we play in this process.

-What did you discover or learn during the joint project?
+What were your big a-has or lessons during the course of the joint project?

 Iida: The Lab thinks of things we could never achieve, figures out what the front lines need, and actively works to collect information that a development company like us could never get no matter how hard we tried.
 And because they are always guided by their mission to create better nursing care in Japan five or ten years down the road—never just for the sake of Sompo Care—I realize again just how narrow my view is every time I talk to them.
 On one hand I walk away a bit deflated almost every time I meet with them, but it’s an incredible motivator—all I ever want to do is help achieve our shared mission.